0BunnySenpai0/ProdigyHacking--MobileHacking/index.md

                 All of our hacks are open source, and free.
 No paywalls, no ads, and no Patreon.
             </blockquote>

-            Payments are only required to compensate for the time taken to create your accounts and are not neccesary if you'd just like one account.
                    If you have any questions, email
-            <a href="mailto:nameisa@prodigymathwiki.com">nameisa@prodigymathwiki.com</a> - if you'd like to make an order, please click the button below.
+            <a href="mailto:calebthehufflepuff@gmail.com">calebthehufflepuff@gmail.com</a> - if you'd like to make an order, please click the button below.
             <br/><br/>
-            If you'd like to learn more about this project, see <a href="https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/discussions/487">here</a>.
+            If you'd like to learn more about this project, see <a href="https://github.com/CRobbins0867/ProdigyHacking--MobileHacking/discussions">here</a>.
         </div>
-        <a href="https://github.com/NameIsA/MobileDevice-ProdigyHacking/issues/new?assignees=&labels=request&template=order.md&title=Account+request" class="blockButton">Request an account</a>
+        <a href="https://github.com/CRobbins0867/ProdigyHacking--MobileHacking/issues/new?assignees=&labels=&template=account-request-.md" class="blockButton">Request an account</a>
     </body>
 </html>